We follow food in the Berkshires into all kinds of stories. Around here we can be laid back and experienced at the same

 Where can we find local restaurants and local farms?

-We also have weekly farmers markets north to south — in Great Barrington and Pittsfield, North Adams and Williamstown and more.
+We also have farmers markets north to south.
+You’ll find them weekly from May to October and monthly in the winter.
 And some farms welcome visitors to stop at their farm stands and meet this season’s calves, and maybe pick up an armful of sweet corn.
-Let me share some with you.
+Let me share some of my home places with you.

 Where can we find farmers markets, co-ops and local markets in the Berkshires?
 Local sources of food here are growing and adapting to a world with Covid-19.READ MORE